ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/JS_-_Sinon_(testing).md

 tags: [hmpps]
 ---

-"Standalone test spies, stubs and mocks for JavaScript.
-Works with any unit testing framework."
+Standalone test spies, stubs and mocks for JavaScript.
+Works with any unit testing framework.